Aspenini/jxl-converter-gui/README.md

 # JPEG XL Converter

-A cross-platform desktop GUI application for converting images to JPEG XL format using cjxl and egui.
+A cross-platform desktop GUI application (made in Rust and egui) for converting images to JPEG XL format using cjxl.

 ## Features